Oneflow-Inc/libai/docs/source/tutorials/Train and Eval Command Line.md

 train.evaluation.eval_iter=20   # set eval_iter for testing
 ```

-### train & no evaluation
+### training & no evaluation

-If you want to train without evaluation, you can set `train.evaluation.enabled=False` in your `config.py` or in command line:
+If you want to train without evaluation, you can set `train.evaluation.enabled=False` in your `config.py` or in the command line:

 ```shell
 bash tools/train.sh \